 I found this short essay/ poem from Travel and Leisure magazine a few years before I had my first child.
 I tore the page and kept it with me until it was all crumpled and ripped.
 Not wanting to lose a copy, I typed those beautiful words and placed it in my travel scrapbook.

-Whoever wrote this inspired me to raise my kids to be well traveled, to be cultured, to have an open mind, and to live life to the fullest.
+Whoever wrote this gave me the inspiration how to raise my kids later in life: to be well traveled, to appreciate every culture, to know that we all have similarities and difference but to always keep an open mind, and most especially to live life to the fullest.

 And for them to realize that, in spite of all the technological advances, the world is still big.
 That there’s still so much to see, people to meet, and lessons to learn.
 But I sure hope that whatever they do, wherever they go, home is always going to be their favorite place.

 I hope you will love this too just like I did.

 Now I have children, and we travel in varied ways and often,